mturk/svcbatch/README.md

 ## Creating Services

-SvcBatch does not contain any code for service management.
-Users should use Microsoft's `sc.exe` utility to create, configure, manage, and delete services.
+Starting with version **2.2** SvcBatch has a Service management code that contains a subset of Microsoft's `sc.exe` utility to create, configure, manage, and delete services.
-`Sc` is an integral part of every Windows distribution and there is no need to replicate that functionality internally.
+Check the [managing](docs/manage.md) section for some basic guidelines.

 Check [Microsoft's SC documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-config) for detailed description how to use the `SC` utility to create and manage services.

-SvcBatch uses System's `cmd.exe` as a shell to run a batch file.
+By default SvcBatch uses System's `cmd.exe` as a shell to run a batch file.
 Thus the batch file is an *actual* service application from a conceptual point of view.